adelphi-ed-tech/au-courses/content/school-networks.md

 of course announcements.

 The best place to post general course questions and any content-related questions is the `#raspberrypi` Slack channel.
-The instructor and course assistant, as well as other students and alums monitor this channel and often provide immediate support.
+The instructor, as well as other students and alums, monitor this channel and often provide immediate support.
 You are encouraged to contact the instructors at any time via email or direct message on Slack.